wafibismail/exploring-csharp/games/README.md

 Digital prototypes adds the ability to see how the game feels

-# PAUSED AT PAGE 1028 - FINAL PROTOTYPE - ADDING DAMAGE TO THE GRAPPLER

 #### Other Books

 The [author](#introduction-to-game-design-prototyping-and-development) also noted several other books recommended books (refer to PREFACE for the explanation):